FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Rest Position]()----Sets the alignment of solid textures to the geometry so the texture stays put on the surface as it deforms.

+[Reverse]()----Reverses or cycles the vertex order of faces.

+[Revolve]()----Revolves a curve around a center axis to sweep out a surface.

 [Rewire Vertices]()----Rewires vertices to different points specified by an attribute.

 [Sequence Blend]()----Sequence Blend lets you do 3D Metamorphosis between shapes and Interpolate point position, colors…